-Graduates of the Department of Electrical Engineering are expected to possess knowledge of the fundamentals of electrical engineering with at least one specialized area.
-They have basic experimental, design and communication skills to effectively undertake professional activities in practical life.
+Graduates of the department are expected to possess knowledge of the fundamentals of Electrical engineering with at least one specialized area.
+The programs of Electrical Engineering are designed to serve the following objectives:

 - Provide basic knowledge of electrical engineering principles along with the required supporting knowledge of mathematics, physical sciences, computing, and engineering fundamentals.